mhjcr30/Neotropical-whirligig-beetles-DATA/README.md

 If you use this repository, please cite the associated PeerJ publication once available.

 ## License
-he source code in this repository is licensed under the **MIT License**.

-The experimental data included in this repository are licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

 Please refer to the LICENSE file and the accompanying data license for additional details.